tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   key, using the scheme.

 The DelegatedCredential structure is similar to the CertificateVerify structure in TLS 1.3.
-Since the SignatureScheme defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.
+Since the SignatureScheme is defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.